-- At least four members (one of which is the supervisor). - For each supervisor/co-supervisor, there must be at least one committee member (e.g. if there are three supervisors/co-supervisors, there must be at least three additional committee members) - The committee may include: - ✓ faculty members from other UBC graduate programs - ✓ non-faculty members or faculty external to UBC upon approval of the Biology Graduate Program Coordinator and Dean of the College of Graduate Studies - The majority of the committee must be faculty members at UBC's Okanagan campus.
+- At least four members (one of which is the supervisor). - For each supervisor/co-supervisor, there must be at least one committee member - The committee may include: - ✓ faculty members from other UBC graduate programs - ✓ non-faculty members or faculty external to UBC upon approval of the Associate Head Graduate Studies for Biology and Dean of the College of Graduate Studies - The majority of the committee must be faculty members at UBC's Okanagan campus.
 This does not include Biology Adjunct faculty.

-The Biology Supervisory Committee Membership form is found online on the Biology Graduate Program website: https://biology.ok.ubc.ca/graduate/graduate-resources/forms.
-Completed forms to be submitted to the Biology Senior Departmental Administrative Assistant for processing.
+The Biology Supervisory Committee Membership form is found here: https://biology.ok.ubc.ca/graduate/graduate-resources/forms.